SapienzaNLP/wsd-hard-benchmark/README.md

 Thus, you can install our dependencies without causing conflicts with your setup (even with different Python versions).

+Our conde depends on just `nltk`, version 3.4.5.
+You will also need to download WordNet files with `python -c 'import nltk; nltk.download("wordnet")'`.

+To automate the environment setup, you can use the `setup.sh` script that we provide.
 Run the following command and follow the steps to create a separate environment:
 ```bash
 # Make sure you have installed conda.